 STCs and FiTs

-When installing solar systems you may hear the term STCs which is Small scale Technology Certificates.
+When installing solar systems for industry and home you may hear the term STCs which is Small scale Technology Certificates.
 Your STCs eligibility depends on your geographic location, your system’s capacity and the deeming period.
 These STCs help you reduce the cost of installation significantly.
 But FiTs are all about after-installation bills.
 With FiTs you can get significant expense reduction in your monthly electricity bills.

 According to Section 40F of the Electricity Industry Act 2000,